Academics

 “The Universe is a grand book which cannot be read until one first learns to comprehend the language and become familiar with the characters in which it is composed.
 It is written in the language of mathematics.” --Galileo

-How does the language of mathematics aid us in our problem-solving?
-You will develop a foundation in the language of mathematics and learn expedient algebraic pathways to solving real-world problems involving linear and exponential growth.
+How does the language of mathematics aid us in our problem solving?
+You will develop a foundation in the language of mathematics and learn expedient algebraic pathways to solving real-world problems involving linear and exponential growth, as well as quadratics.
 Unlock the mystery of this language by translating words into symbols and problems into “puzzles” that are solved with the laws of mathematics.
-Your teacher will guide you and your group through instructional activities that gradually reveal “clues'' to unraveling the algebraic query of the day.
+Your teacher will guide you and your group through instructional activities that gradually reveal “clues’’ to unraveling the algebraic query of the day.
 You will strategize together by approaching the problem from the different vantage points that each student brings to the work.

 • Math 2: Studying Spatial Relations Through Mathematical Reasoning